 “OCD can sometimes be misdiagnosed as ADHD, or depression, or suicidal ideation.
 Working with a therapist who specializes in OCD is crucial.
 Know that if you or a loved one is struggling with OCD, there is help out there for you, and you deserve support.”Talkspace therapist Kate Rosenblatt, MA, LPC, LMHC

 If you’re looking for convenient and flexible therapy, but don’t have hours to spend getting to and from appointments, you might want to consider Talkspace.
-Learn more about how Talkspace provides therapy with experienced, accessible, licensed therapists who are ready and willing to help you manage and overcome symptoms of OCD.
+Learn more about how Talkspace provides online therapy with experienced, accessible, licensed therapists who are ready and willing to help you manage and overcome symptoms of OCD.